 Here’s the thing about Brussels Sprouts – they’re highly underrated.
 I get it, veggies that satisfy everyone in the family are not easy to come by.
 For a long time broccoli was the beginning and end of my boys’ veggie adventure.
 That is, until this Maple Balsamic Brussels Sprout Recipe came along.
 Now, Brussels Sprouts are on heavy rotation at our house.

 There are many people who shy away from Brussels Sprouts.
 I’d argue it’s because they’ve never tasted these Maple Balsamic Brussels Sprouts.
 And there’s a delicious secret as to why they’re so good.

-The most delicious way to prepare Brussels Sprouts is to roast them.
-But, I’ve tried 100% oven roasting with less than appealing results.
-I found if you pan fry them in a cast iron skillet first and then transfer them to the oven to roast, they turn out perfect.
+The most common way to prepare Brussels Sprouts is to roast them.
+I’ve tried 100% roasting with less than appealing results.
+The secret is to pan fry them in a cast iron skillet first and then transfer them to the oven to roast.
+Perfection.

 Brussels Sprouts – 1 lb.

 Minced Garlic – 5 cloves

 Sea Salt – 1 tsp.